An a posteriori error estimator for the spectral fractional power of the Laplacian: Error analysis

-\subsection{Heuristics}
+Our method is based on the Bank--Weiser finite element error estimator introduced in \cite{Bank1985} and its implementation in the FEniCSx software described in \cite{Bulle2021a}.

+\subsubsection{Heuristics}

 Let us start with some heuristics motivating the derivation of our a posteriori error estimator.
-The main idea is to derive a function $e^{\bw}_{\kappa,T}$ that locally represents the discretization error in the solution to the fractional problem $(u_{\kappa} - u_{\kappa,p})_{|T}$ on a cell $T$ of the mesh.
-Thanks to the rational approximation we notice that
+The main idea is to derive a function $e^{\bw}_{\mathcal Q_s,T}$ that locally represents the discretization error in the solution to the fractional problem $(u_{\mathcal Q_s} - u_{\mathcal Q_s,p})_{|T}$ on a cell $T$ of the mesh.
+Combining \cref{eq:rational_discretization} and \cref{eq:full_discretization_strong}, on a cell $T$ of the mesh we have